AlexandreMuralha/camCtrl/installers/linux/README.md

 - **gphoto2** - Command-line tool for camera communication (will be installed automatically if missing)
 - **tkinter** - GUI library (usually comes with Python, will be installed if needed)

-**Note:** The installer handles all dependency installation automatically.
-You only need:
-- Internet connection
-- `sudo` access (for installing system packages)
-- A supported Linux distribution (Debian/Ubuntu/Raspberry Pi OS)

 ## Installation Locations

 The installer supports two installation modes: